mlprt/feedbax/docs/index.md

 ## Installation

-Pip TODO.

-`python -m pip install`

-### Installing from source
+`pip install feedbax`

+Currently requires Python>=3.11.

 ## Development

-I've developed Feedbax over the last few months, as I've learned JAX.
-My short-term objective has been to serve my own use case—graduate research in the neuroscience of motor control—but I have also tried to make design choices in pursuit of reusability and generality.
+I've developed Feedbax over the last few months, while learning JAX.
+My short-term objective has been to serve my own use case—graduate research in the neuroscience of motor control—but I've also tried to design something reusable and general.

-By making the library open source now, I hope to receive some feedback about those decisions.
-To make that easier I've created GitHub [issues](https://github.com/mlprt/feedbax/issues) documenting my choices and uncertainties.
-Those issues largely fall into a few categories:

-1. Structure: Some of the abstractions I've chosen are probably clumsy.
-It would be good to find out, at this point—maybe we can make some changes for the better!
-   In approximate order of significance: #19, #24, #12, #20, #1, #5, #21.
+I've added GitHub [issues](https://github.com/mlprt/feedbax/issues) to document some of my choices and uncertainties, and to open them for discussion.
+For an overview of major issues in different categories, check out [this GitHub conversation](https://github.com/mlprt/feedbax/discussions/27).

-2. Features: There are many small additions that could be made, especially to the pre-built models and tasks.
-There are also a few major improvements which I am anticipating in the near future, such as *online learning* (#21). #10,
+There are many features that could be implemented, especially with respect to pre-built models and tasks.
+So far I've focused more on the overall structure, than on feature-completeness.
+Anyone can suggest a feature they'd like to see.
-3. Typing: I am currently working through many pyright errors, trying to make Feedbax compliant.
-I'm not very experienced with typing in Python, so I may have tried to do things that are heavy-handed or over-clever.
-See issues: (#7, #8, #9, #11)
-4. Performance.

-!!!
-Note:
-    For comments on the documentation, I have specifically enabled to the Giscus commenting system so that GitHub users can comment on pages directly.
-You can also participate via the Discussions tab on GitHub.
+You're also welcome to leave feedback on the documentation.
+GitHub users can comment at the bottom of each page of documentation, or directly on [GitHub](https://github.com/mlprt/feedbax/discussions/categories/documentation).

 ## Acknowledgments

+- Thanks to my PhD supervisor Gunnar Blohm and to the rest of our [lab](http://compneurosci.com/), as well as to Dominik Endres and Stephen H. Scott for discussions that have influenced this project
-Special thanks to [Patrick Kidger](https://github.com/patrick-kidger), whose JAX libraries and their documentation often serve as examples to me.
+- Special thanks to [Patrick Kidger](https://github.com/patrick-kidger), whose JAX libraries and their documentation often serve as examples to me